 Debtors must file for bankruptcy within 2 months from the time when insolvency occurs; otherwise, the debtor may incur certain legal liabilities that may be claimed by creditors.

 The creditor must file for bankruptcy rapidly as soon as he/she foresees the insolvency of the debtor and that the credits will be difficult to be paid.

 5. Where should the petition for bankruptcy be filed?

 A petition for bankruptcy must be filed before a Mercantile Court (Juzgado de lo Mercantil) with jurisdiction on the debtor’s registered address.
 The assistance of a lawyer and a procurator (court attorney) is always required.

 6. Main requirement to file for bankruptcy in Spain

-Insolvency of debtor is the main requirement to file for bankruptcy in Spain.
-Stop paying a few bills is not enough to be declared bankrupt, as proof of insolvency is always required.
+Insolvency of debtors is the main requirement to file for bankruptcy in Spain.
+Stopping paying a few bills is not enough to be declared bankrupt, as proof of insolvency is always required.